de Sitter swampland bound in the Dirac-Born-Infeld inflation model: Introduction

-In Refs. \cite{Obied:2018sgi, Ooguri:2018wrx}, constraints on $(\epsilon_H, \tilde{\eta}_H)$ were stated in terms of the potential as Eq. (\ref{Eq:dSconj}) by assuming the action is comprised of quadratic kinetic term and potential only, though the results of Ref. \cite{Ooguri:2018wrx} applies more generally.
-In this case, slow-roll parameters $(\epsilon_H, \tilde{\eta}_H)$ are related to `potential slow-roll parameters' \dis{\epsilon_V=\frac{m_{\rm Pl}^2}{2}\Big(\frac{V'}{V}\Big)^2,\quad\quad \eta_V=m_{\rm Pl}^2\frac{V''}{V}, } by $\epsilon_V \simeq \epsilon_H$ and ${\eta}_V \simeq 2\epsilon_H-\tilde{\eta}_H/2$ hence bounds for $(\epsilon_H, \tilde{\eta}_H)$ are equivalent to those for $(\epsilon_V, \eta_V)$.
-On the contrary, such an equivalence is no longer the case when higher derivative terms are taken into account.
-The potential may not be an essential ingredient (as in kinematically driven inflation \cite{ArmendarizPicon:1999rj}), or can be steep (as in Dirac-Born-Infeld (DBI) inflation \cite{Silverstein:2003hf}) to achieve quasi-dS spacetime.
-In these $P(X=-1/2(\partial \phi)^2, \phi)$ type models \cite{Chen:2006nt}, quasi-dS spacetime parametrized by small slow-roll parameters $(\epsilon_H, \tilde{\eta}_H)$ is not a result of small potential slow-roll parameters $(\epsilon_V, \eta_V)$.
-From this, we expect that the dS swampland bound from Ref. \cite{Ooguri:2018wrx} has a non-trivial form, rather than naively given by Eq. (\ref{Eq:dSconj}).
+In Refs. \cite{Obied:2018sgi, Ooguri:2018wrx}, constraints on $(\epsilon_H, \tilde{\eta}_H)$ were stated in terms of the potential as Eq. (\ref{Eq:dSconj}) by assuming the action comprises a quadratic kinetic term and potential only, though the results of Ref. \cite{Ooguri:2018wrx} applies more generally.
+In this case, slow-roll parameters $(\epsilon_H, \tilde{\eta}_H)$ are related to ``potential slow-roll parameters" \dis{\epsilon_V=\frac{m_{\rm Pl}^2}{2}\Big(\frac{V'}{V}\Big)^2,\quad\quad \eta_V=m_{\rm Pl}^2\frac{V''}{V}, } by $\epsilon_V \simeq \epsilon_H$ and ${\eta}_V \simeq 2\epsilon_H-\tilde{\eta}_H/2$; hence, bounds for $(\epsilon_H, \tilde{\eta}_H)$ are equivalent to those for $(\epsilon_V, \eta_V)$.
+On the contrary, such an equivalence is no longer the case when higher-derivative terms are taken into account.
+The potential may not be an essential ingredient (as in kinematically driven inflation \cite{ArmendarizPicon:1999rj}) or can be steep (as in Dirac-Born-Infeld (DBI) inflation \cite{Silverstein:2003hf}) to achieve quasi-dS spacetime.
+In these $P(X=-1/2(\partial \phi)^2, \phi)$-type models \cite{Chen:2006nt}, quasi-dS spacetime parametrized by small slow-roll parameters $(\epsilon_H, \tilde{\eta}_H)$ is not a result of small potential slow-roll parameters $(\epsilon_V, \eta_V)$.
+From this, we expect that the dS swampland bound from Ref. \cite{Ooguri:2018wrx} has a nontrivial form, rather than naively given by Eq. (\ref{Eq:dSconj}).

-The purpose of the present work is to explore the results of Ref. \cite{Ooguri:2018wrx} in the context of the DBI inflation model where more generic form of the dS swampland conjecture in terms of Eq. (\ref{Eq:slowH}) (implicit in Ref. \cite{Ooguri:2018wrx}) applies.
-In the DBI model, inflation is driven by a modulus of the probe brane moving toward warped anti-de Sitter (AdS) throat in high speed, so higher derivative terms in the DBI action play the crucial role.
-Also, masses of open string fluctuations and Kaluza-Klein (KK) modes are proportional to the modulus, realizing the situation similar to what distance conjecture states.
+The purpose of the present work is to explore the results of Ref. \cite{Ooguri:2018wrx} in the context of the DBI inflation model in which a more generic form of the dS swampland conjecture in terms of Eq. (\ref{Eq:slowH}) (implicit in Ref. \cite{Ooguri:2018wrx}) applies.
+In the DBI model, inflation is driven by a modulus of the probe brane moving toward a warped anti-de Sitter (AdS) throat in high speed, so higher-derivative terms in the DBI action play the crucial role.
+Also, masses of open string fluctuations and Kaluza-Klein (KK) modes are proportional to the modulus, realizing the situation similar to what the distance conjecture states.
 This enables us to find the dS swampland bound through the arguments in Ref. \cite{Ooguri:2018wrx}.